 - New York City FC

 Then there’s the college draw.
 What the state lacks in professional teams, it makes for at the collegiate level.
 Connecticut is home to Yale in New Haven, University of Connecticut (UConn), Central Connecticut, University of Hartford and many others.
-College sports betting could be a fantastic boon to the CT economy, attracting a younger demographic.

 - Central Conn Blue Devils